ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In addition to what is defined in {{Section 4.1.2 of RFC9594}}, the Group Manager performs the following checks.

-In case the requesting Client is a current group member or is not authorized to be signature verifier for the group, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
+If the requesting Client is a current group member or is not authorized to be signature verifier for the group, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 8 ("Operation permitted only to signature verifiers").

-In case GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
+If GROUPNAME denotes a pairwise-only group, the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 7 ("Signatures not used in the group").

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying the authentication credential of the Group Manager together with a proof-of-possession (PoP) evidence as a proof that the Group Manager possesses its own private key.
 The payload of the response is formatted as defined in {{sec-gm-pub-key-signature-verifier}}.